elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Explain the function and syntax of the string “includes” method?
+### Can you explain the function of the string “includes” method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The includes() method in JavaScript checks if a string contains a specified substring and returns a Boolean value.
+</div><br />
-  <div><strong>Interview Response:</strong> The string “includes” method tests for a match of a given value within a string.
+  <div><strong>Technical Response:</strong> The string “includes” method tests for a match of a given value within a string.
 If a match gets found, it returns true.
 Otherwise, it returns false.
 The syntax provides an additional argument that specifies an index position where the search starts.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />